 What inspires you to keep working hard?

 I have to say, truly, it’s our customers.
-I’m amazed by the feedback, appreciation, notes and emails that we get thanking us for bringing the movement to their attention and sharing their own stories about why they’re on this journey.
+I’m amazed by the feedback, their appreciation, the notes, and the emails that we get thanking us for bringing the movement to their attention and sharing their own stories about why they’re on this journey.
 It really inspires us to keep going because our goal has always been to help people.
 Seeing that goal being met really keeps us going.

 What are you proud of?